How do I delay my period?

 Period delay tablets

-If you are wanting to delay your period, and you are not on the combined contraceptive pill, then you will need to speak to your GP or pharmacist.
-They could prescribe you a medication called norethisterone which contains a synthetic progestogen hormone.
+If you are wanting to delay your period, and you are not on the combined contraceptive pill, then you will need to speak to your GP or use an online pharmacy service.
+They could prescribe you medications which contain a synthetic progestogen hormone.

 You will normally be prescribed one tablet three times a day of norethisterone, starting three days before you expect your period to begin and your period should arrive two to three days after you stop taking the medication.
 Sometimes your period may be heavier after delaying it using these types of tablets.

-Norethisterone is normally safe to take but for some people who have risk factors for deep vein thrombosis then an alternative called Provera (medroxyprogesterone) will be prescribed.
+Norethisterone is normally safe to take but for some people who have risk factors for blood clots may need the alternative.
+Risk factors for blood clots include:

-It’s important to note that norethisterone does NOT act as a contraceptive when used in this way, so you will need to make sure you’re protected in other ways.
+It’s important to note that norethisterone and medroxyprogesterone do NOT act as a contraceptive when used in this way, so you will need to make sure you have contraception or use condoms to avoid pregnancy.

 Some side effects of norethisterone can include: